Transportation

 Access to safe and reliable transportation is essential in remaining independent and active.
 For many older adults and people with disabilities who do not drive, supportive transportation services improve their access to healthy food, health care, employment, essential services, and their communities.

-Mobility specialized transit is a service available to people who are unable to get to a bus stop, wait unassisted at a stop or station, or board or ride a bus or train by themselves due to a disability.
+Mobility specialized transit provides transportation services to people who are unable to get to a bus stop, wait unassisted at a stop or station, or board or ride a bus or train by themselves due to a disability.

 Village Model Network